 In response to COVID-19, we have brought all trainings online.
 The 48- hour trainings are most oftentimes split into sixteen 3-hour training dates for online trainings.
 Trainers and hosting organizations determine the timeslots that make most sense for them, with attention also being given to training accessibility.

-Online meeting platforms such as Zoom are utilized for effective virtual training and participant engagement with content and skill-building the curriculum offers.
+The Zoom online meeting platform is utilized for effective virtual training and participant engagement with content and skill-building the curriculum offers.